ShotDs.Parser (shot_ds v1.2.3)

 Copy Markdown View Source

-Contains functionality to parse a formula in TH0 syntax with full type inference.
-The algorithm is similar to Hindley-Milner type systems but for simplicity reasons without the optimizations found in algorithms J or W. Uses Robinson's first-order unification algorithm for type inference.
+Contains functionality to parse a formula in THF syntax with full type inference.
+The algorithm uses Hindley-Milner rank-1 polymorphism and implements algorithm W for type inference.
+The resulting constraints are resolved via Robinson's first-order unification algorithm.
 A context can be specified to clear up unknown types.
-If terms still have unknown type after parsing, unifies their type with type o.
+If terms still have unknown/polymorphic type after parsing, it can be specified to unify their type with type o.
 The main entry point is the parse/2 function.

 The parser follows standard TH0 precedence rules.
 The binding strength is listed below from strongest (tightest binding) to weakest.